gregttn/GTToast/README.md

 * font: UIFont

 Font used to render the text message.
-Default UIFont.systemFontOfSize(12.0)
+Default: *UIFont.systemFontOfSize(12.0)*

 * textColor: UIColor

 Text color of the message.
-Default: UIColor.whiteColor()
+Default: *UIColor.whiteColor()*

 * textAlignment: NSTextAlignment

 Alignment of the text.
-Default: NSTextAlignment.Center
+Default: *NSTextAlignment.Center*

 * backgroundColor: UIColor

 Background color of the toast.
-Default: UIColor.blackColor().colorWithAlphaComponent(0.8)
+Default: *UIColor.blackColor().colorWithAlphaComponent(0.8)*

 * animation: GTToastAnimation

 The animation type to be used when displaying and hidding the toast.
-Default: GTToastAnimation.BottomSlideIn (see below for full list)
+Default: *GTToastAnimation.BottomSlideIn* (see below for full list)

 * displayInterval: NSTimeInterval